Motor skills development

 This smart moves training is a virtual training for mainstream schools, which provides an introduction to implementing a motor skills development programme in school for children with coordination difficulties and related developmental disorders.
 Smart Moves is being successfully used within many Hertfordshire schools already.

-• Children who have difficulties with the following: gross, fine motor and co-ordination, ball and
+- Professionals working with children from Reception to Key Stage 2, who have difficulties with the following: gross, fine motor and co-ordination, ball and balance skills.

 The Smart Moves Motor Skills Development Programme has 3 elements

-• Movement ability profile - to aid in the identification of abilities & difficulties
+- Movement ability profile - to aid in the identification of abilities and difficulties

-• Manual & CD ROM, containing instructions, advice, certificates etc.
+- Manual and CD ROM, containing instructions, advice, certificates and so on.

 *If you are from a specialist provision setting, please contact the service directly to discuss training needs and associated cost.

-This course is specifically for teachers, LSAs and SENCOs who support a child with a physical and neurological impairment where the child is unable to move without physical assistance.
+This course is specifically for teachers, learning support assistants (LSAs) and special educational needs co-ordinators (SENCOs) who support a child with a physical and neurological impairment where the child is unable to move without physical assistance.
 This includes activities where the carer is carrying out any lifting, pushing and pulling tasks.
 This is not suitable for children with only behavioural difficulties.

 The course will cover legislation, anatomy, biomechanics, ergonomics and basic handling principles.
 As there are some practical elements, delegates need to wear comfortable, practical clothing and flat shoes.